Meitu

 Meitu Inc. is a Chinese technology company established in 2008 and headquartered in Xiamen, Fujian.
 It makes smartphones and selfie apps.
-Meitu's photo-editing and sharing software for smartphones is hugely popular in China and other Asian countries, attracting 456 million users who post more than 6 billion photos every month.
-As of October 31, 2016, Meitu's apps have been activated on over 1.1 billion unique devices worldwide.
 According to App Annie, Meitu has been repeatedly ranked as one of the top eight iOS non-game app developers globally from June 2014 through October 2016, together with global Internet giants such as Alibaba, Apple, Baidu, Facebook, Google, Microsoft and Tencent.
 MeituPic, their top app, has 52 million active daily users and 270 million MAU.
-On December 15, 2016, Meitu went public on the main board of the Hong Kong Stock Exchange.
-The Hong Kong Exchange has not seen a technology offering of this size in nearly a decade.

 Mobile apps

 Meitu currently has 13 apps installed on more than 1.1 billion unique devices worldwide, generating approximately 6 billion photos per month.

 According to App Annie, Meitu is the fourth largest app developer in China.
 Meitu's most popular apps in China include: